mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 historical-10x evidence; failed A1 is terminal archaeology; novelty Pass N1 is source-complete as immutable N1-A chronology; N1-A1, N1-A2, and N1-A3 are
-immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; the sole prior-art-aware Luna N2 integration experiment is isolated and active with zero credit;
+immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; N2-F0 is terminal mechanics RED with zero credit; one same-task fresh-root N2a correction is authorized but not sent;
 N-DNF/N-WRR remain born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**